So you have made the decision to get into the skilled trades! Good choice!

 If you are curious about how to get into trade school (also sometimes call vocational schools or technical schools), we have all the answers you need right here.
 We also have an article that goes into more detail on what a trade school is if you want to read that first.

 If you are a high school student looking to drop out of high school, you may want to rethink that!
 Many trade careers do require some sort of vocational training and will require a GED or high school diploma!

 Community colleges do also offer some certificate programs for vocational tracks.
 The requirements for community colleges are similar to trade schools – but not the same!
 So, if you are considering a two-year program, check with that school for additional admissions details.

-Everything outlined below are specifically for trade schools.
+Everything outlined below is specifically for trade schools.

 Before you get started, you might want to read our trade school vs college article to make sure you are going down the right career path!

-Every school will have different requirements for entry, below are the most common you should be aware of.
+Every vocational or trade school will have different requirements for entry, below are the most common you should be aware of.
 As always, check with the specific school you are interested in attending as they may have different requirements.

 The age requirements will vary by state and school, so be sure to check the specific trade school you are interested in attending.

 Generally, you will need to be 18 years or older to apply without a parent or guardian.
 Some schools have a minimum age of 16 with a parent’s consent.

 Some specific programs do require students to be 18 years older as well.